 If you are a resident of Wayne County and you are planning to marry, you may obtain a marriage license at Wayne County Probate Court.

-The Probate Court Clerk's office issues marriage licenses between 8:00 AM and 4:00 PM during regular business days.
+The Probate Court Clerk's office issues marriage licenses between 8:00 AM and 3:00 PM during regular business days, by appointment only.
+Please call (330) 287-5575 to schedule an appointment with a clerk.

 A marriage license is good for sixty days from the date of issuance.
 If the marriage does not take place within sixty days, a new license application is required.
 The fee is not refundable or transferable.
-Unmarried men who are eighteen years of age, and unmarried women who are sixteen years of age, may obtain a license to be married.
+Unmarried individuals who are eighteen years of age or older may obtain a license to be married.
+Unmarried individuals of seventeen years of age may obtain a license to be married only upon authorization of the juvenile court pursuant to Section 3101.02 of the Ohio Revised Code.
 Persons who are more closely related than second cousins may not marry.

 The cost to obtain a marriage license is $72.00 payable in cash, check, or credit card (Visa, MasterCard, American Express, Discover).